Clinical-Genomics/scout/docs/admin-guide/loading-variants.md

 ## Loading variants for a preexisting case without a load config

+Note that the files have to be linked with the case - if they are not use `scout update case`.

 ```bash
 scout update case -n case_name -i institue --vcf-str /my_pipeline/my_case/my_case.str.vcf.gz
 scout load variants --str-clinical
 ```

 ## Loading OMICS variants for a preexisting case without a load config

+Note that the files have to be linked with the case - if they are not use `scout update case`.
+If the sample IDs in your OMICS files do not correspond to your DNA sample IDs, and they are not provided in the case config, use `scout update individual` to set the `omics_sample_id` for each of the individuals.

 ```bash
 scout update individual -c case_id -n individual_display_name omics_sample_id my_rna_sample_id